Zaki, Nigeria

 It has an area of 1,436 km^{2} and a population of 191,457 at the 2006 census.

 The postal code of the area is 752.

-The predominant ethnic group in the area are the Hausa with some Kanuri and Kare in the east of the area.
+The predominant ethnic group in the area are Fulani. the Hausa, Kanuri and Karai-Karai in the east of the area.

 The Bade language is spoken in Zaki LGA.

+Climate

+The temperature varies between the wet season, which is warm and unpleasant, and the dry season, which is hot, humid, and partially cloudy.

+The annual temperature trend in Kafin Zaki is rising due to climate change; warming stripes show the average annual temperature.